TalkingParents. A communication platform for co-parents. Sign in Open navigation

 When your kids start going to school, moments with your child become more precious than ever, as their time becomes divvied up even further.
 As a co-parent, you may not be able to be there for every special experience your child has, and that can be one of the hardest parts of sharing custody.
 From school dances and plays to recitals and sports games, neither you nor your co-parent will want to miss a single thing.

 Documenting and sharing special moments with TalkingParents is simple.
-You and your co-parent can take photos and send them to each other with Secure Messaging, and you can easily view and download these images later through our Attachment Library tool.
+You and your co-parent can take photos and send them to each other with our Secure Messaging feature.
 The TalkingParents app also offers Video Calling, so you and your co-parent can call each other as an event plays out or a special moment occurs.
 Learn more about how video calling helps co-parents here.

 TalkingParents is here to help you and your school-age child